 Understanding First-Party Data

-First-party data is information collected directly from your audience or customers.
-This data is gathered through interactions that occur on your owned channels, such as your website, mobile app, social media pages, or email communications.
-The key characteristic of first-party data is that you collect it directly from the source without intermediaries, making it highly reliable and relevant.
+First-party data is the information collected directly from your audience or customers.
+This data is gathered through interactions that occur on the brand’s owned channels, such as the brand website, mobile app, social media pages, or email communications.

 Data Types